Analysing the Data -

 Methodology 2 - Census Benchmarking

-In this section we compare the number of the police searches for each racial appearance group by ‘benchmarking’ those numbers against the total populations of those groups as identified in the census to generate a search rate.
+In this section we compare the number of the police searches for each racial appearance group by ‘benchmarking’ those numbers against the total populations of those groups as identified in the census.
+This generates a search rate.

-At this point, the Australian Census does not collect ethnicity.
+In addition to ambiguities in the concept of race itself, there are compounding ambiguities as a consequence of the questions asked in the Australian census.
+At this point, the Australian Census does not collect ethnic identity or ethnic appearance.
 Instead, it records ‘ancestry’.
-However, one of the key ambiguities is that in 2021, 27% of Victorians described themselves as being of ‘Australian’ ancestry.
+One of the key ambiguities in the Census is that it allows people to record their ancestry as ‘Australian’.
+In 2021, 27% of Victorians described themselves as being of ‘Australian’ ancestry.
 What does this mean?
 Other than First Nations people, all Australians are immigrants.
 This 27% of people could be White appearing or appear like any other racial group.
 This is a critical issue that the census needs to address to enable effective research into systemic racism in Australia.
-The present study makes an assumption that people of ‘Australian’ ancestry group are white appearing.
+The present study makes an assumption that people of ‘Australian’ ancestry group are White appearing.
 We make this assumption based on the ‘normalisation’ of whiteness in Australia that results in White people being more likely to consider themselves ‘Australian’ without qualifying this label than other groups (see Stanaway et. al. 2024)

 A second key ambiguity is that the census allows people to record up to two ancestries.
 This means that the number of people of different types of ancestries is 127% greater than the total population in Victoria.
 To manage this issue we have divided the total number of people with a particular ancestry type by the total responses not the total population to find a percentage in the population figure.
 This will also generate errors.
 Because of these accounting errors, we offer these findings as preliminary only.